MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-addmergepushsubscription-agent-transact-sql.md

 Adds a new agent job used to schedule synchronization of a push subscription to a merge publication.
 This stored procedure is executed at the Publisher on the publication database.

 > [!IMPORTANT]
-> When configuring a Publisher with a remote Distributor, the values supplied for all parameters, including *job_login* and *job_password*, are sent to the Distributor as plain text.
+> When configuring a Publisher with a remote Distributor, the values supplied for all parameters, including *@job_login* and *@job_password*, are sent to the Distributor as plain text.
 You should encrypt the connection between the Publisher and its remote Distributor before executing this stored procedure.
 For more information, see [Configure SQL Server Database Engine for encrypting connections](../../database-engine/configure-windows/configure-sql-server-encryption.md).

 :::image type="icon" source="../../includes/media/topic-link-icon.svg" border="false"::: [Transact-SQL syntax conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md)